-- Copies of all line-itemized receipts for reimbursable travel expenses and a completed Receipt Form.
+- Copies of all line-itemized receipts for reimbursable travel expenses, excluding meals, and a completed Receipt Form.

 - A short narrative which summarizes the artistic quality of the work you saw, heard, and/or experienced, and the value of this trip and the subsidy to your arts institution.